hcoberdalhoff/approle-and-directoryrole-granter/README.md

 This will open a browser to let a GA (or similiar admin) sign in and grant access to the Microsoft Graph Powershell.

 You can reapply these permissions at any time; for example if new permissions were added to the JSON files.
 Existing permissions will create (non-terminating) errors.
 You can ignore those.
+Currently, existing additional roles and permissions are not removed by this script.

 ## Generic Examples